9.1: IDE Tools

 Identifies errors in the code with the exact line of the error to help fix the problem.

-The programmer selects a specific line and the program displays the variable values at that point.
+The programmer selects a specific line and the program is paused once it reaches it.
+Variable values at that point are shown.

 Displays the current value of a selected variable.